 · Transfer Appliance,

 |Backup Services||Glacier||Archive Storage,

 |Strengths||Extensive, mature, and wide range of offerings and services, with support for large organizations||An ideal cloud provider for startups with a broad feature set and an integration with Microsoft tools and software||Most cost-efficient and designed for cloud-native businesses|

 |Security||AWS Security Hub||Azure Security Center||Cloud Security Command Center|

 5 Reasons to Choose AWS

 The AWS Free-tier has been designed for businesses to have a hands-on experience of the services with no charge levied.
-Companies can explore the services and test if their business is suitable with AWS as the platform for a whole year with certain usage limits.
+Companies can explore the services and test if their business is suitable with AWS as the platform for a year with certain usage limits.

 - On-demand Pricing Model – With the pay-as-you-go pricing model, AWS also offers a discount on various services.
-Only pay for the individual services needed for as long as the requirement stays without any complex licenses or long-term contracts.
+Only pay for the individual services needed as long as the requirement stays without complex licenses or long-term contracts.